The Silenced (2015) - Review

 Plot & Thoughts

 The Silenced still never quite goes down the horror path enough to make it a horror film.
-The fact that it wasn't completely horror was one reason that I didn't include it in my lists.
 The fact that it doesn't go enough down any of the other genre paths to be anything of value or interest is another reason.

-A young girl, named Shizuko, arrives at a boarding school for girls somewhere near Seoul in Korea during the early 1940's.
+A young girl, named Shizuko, arrives at a boarding school for girls somewhere near Seoul in Korea during the early 1940s.
 She's timid, quiet, and has tuberculosis.
 She doesn't quite go through the typical movie hazing of a new kid in a school, but the friendly archetype and the mean bully archetype are still established pretty quickly, nonetheless.
-At first, it seems like the boarding school is for girls who have specific health issues; at least, that's how I interpreted it through some bits of dialogue.
+At first, it seemed like the boarding school was for girls who had specific health issues; at least, that's how I interpreted it through some bits of dialogue.

 You might be wondering where the horror comes in.
 At some point, one of the girls has a dramatic, emotional outburst for no particular reason and it has some horror elements to the scene.
 There's also talk about a girl who used to sleep in Shizuko's bed, who had the same name, and who "left" without notice one day.
 When another girl mysteriously disappears in the same fashion, the horror finally shows up.